mike-rogers/mike-rogers.github.com/_posts/2015-01-24-points-ungh-what-are-they-good-for.md

 Yeah, this doesn't work without actual data.

 Finish up a sprint or five and take a look at how many points of work you finished, on average (per sprint).
 That's your [velocity](http://guide.agilealliance.org/guide/velocity.html).
-If you're feeling adventurous you can feel free to apply this to future work, make committments on it, or even (if your backlog supports it) estimate when your project will be done.
+If you're feeling adventurous you can feel free to apply this to future work, make commitments on it, or even (if your backlog supports it) estimate when your project will be done.

 No, go ahead and do it.
 Tell your manager.
-It'll be awesome[^2]!
+It'll be awesome[^3]!

 Where I'm most comfortable is taking a look at the team velocity and using it **only** as a **starting point** in two discussions: estimation and retrospective.